tox-dev/tox/docs/config.rst

    :version_added: 4.4.0

-   If ``constrain_package_deps`` is true, then tox will create and use ``{env_dir}{/}constraints.txt`` when installing package dependnecies during ``install_package_deps`` stage.
+   If ``constrain_package_deps`` is true, then tox will create and use ``{env_dir}{/}constraints.txt`` when installing package dependencies during ``install_package_deps`` stage.
 When this value is set to false, any conflicting package dependencies will override explicit dependencies and constraints passed to ``deps``.

 .. conf::